 One very common, and fairly symbolic, way to begin a story is with the opening of a doorway.
 In prose or film, the act of passing through an entrance sets events in motion, transporting the characters into a new situation and bringing the audience along for the ride.
 In adventure games, a locked

 or obstructed entrance often constitutes the first challenge for players, giving them a chance to apply their ingenuity before they delve into the plot line.
-Either way, it's a handy alternative to In Media Res
+Either way, it's a handy alternative to In Medias Res

 Variants may use an opening door to mark major transitions between phases of a story, or to kick off the main plotline following a Batman Cold Open

-Ubiquitous in casual adventure games, so much so that aversions tend to feel like Subversions
+Ubiquitous in casual adventure games, so much so that aversions tend to feel like subversions

 Opposite of Door Closes Ending